Table of Contents

 Such examples remind us that personal conversations between voters and campaign members can improve voter turnout and your chances of winning.

-However, some modern research shows that political campaign canvassing does not yield massive results.
+However, recent research suggests that certain political campaign canvassing methods, such as mass emails or calls, do not yield significant results.

 How effective is political canvassing?